 Note: Updates are based on a two-week “look-ahead” provided by the project contractor, I.W.
 Harding Construction Co.
 Inc., of West Bridgewater, MA.
 The schedule is subject to change due to unforeseen circumstances, including weather, delivery of materials, subcontractor availability, or unknown subsurface conditions.

-- Monday - Thursday: On Monday, the contractor is scheduled to begin working at the vault area on Church Street, near the Santander Bank (79 High Street).
-Stormwater vaults are known as a detention and infiltration management system that helps control water runoff and prevent storm drain lines from overloading.
-Construction will occur around existing utility infrastructure.
+- Monday - Thursday: The contractor is scheduled to continue working at the vault area (sidewalk) on Church Street, near the Santander Bank, located at 79 High Street.
+Construction will occur around existing utility infrastructure as the vault is repaired.

-- Impacts: “Spot” No parking zones will be in place during work, affecting spaces around the nearby work area.
+- Impacts: A “Spot” No Parking zone will be in place during work, affecting several spaces within the work zone.
 A one-lane, alternating traffic pattern will be utilized on Church Street while construction activities are in progress.
 Drivers are encouraged to seek alternate routes and should expect minor delays.
 Customers will have access to storefronts and doorways in the downtown project area at all times.

 SUPPORT LOCAL BUSINESSES